How to identify and close knowledge gaps in the workplace

 Knowledge is the foundation of performance in the workplace, which is why it’s so important for companies to identify and close knowledge gaps.
 The importance of knowledge is sometimes dismissed because it’s not the ultimate goal.
 Performance is.
 However, employees can’t make good decisions without the right knowledge.
 Plus, you can’t Google everything.

-Reducing knowledge gaps is an essential part of enabling employees to do their best work.
-But, in order to close knowledge gaps, you have to find them first.
+Reducing knowledge gaps is essential to enabling employees to do their best work.
+But, to close knowledge gaps, you must find them first.